alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 and PubPeer.^[Faculty of 1000, URL: <http://f1000.com/>.
 PubPeer, URL: <https://pubpeer.com/>.]
 While the emphasis has to date been on reviewing journal papers, there are moves to apply the principle to datasets as well.
-The data journal *Earth System Science Data*, for example, publishes data papers – papers that describe datasets without drawing scientific conclusions from them.
-Its submissions are given a brief internal review before being published in its companion title *Earth System Science Data Discussions,*^[*Earth System Science Data Discussions*, URL: <http://www.earth-syst-sci-data-discuss.net/papers_in_open_discussion.html>.] where anyone is able to submit a review.
+The data papers submitted to data journal *Earth System Science Data*, for example, are given a brief internal review before being published in its companion title *Earth System Science Data Discussions,*^[*Earth System Science Data Discussions*, URL: <http://www.earth-syst-sci-data-discuss.net/papers_in_open_discussion.html>.] where anyone is able to submit a review.
 Only once the paper has satisfactorily passed this public review phase can it proceed for publication in the main journal.

 While post-publication peer review is concerned with quality rather than impact, the text or nature of such reviews may reveal evidence of reuse.
-There are suggestions (REF?) that data archives might invite and publish feedback from reusers about the datasets they hold.
+There are suggestions (REF?) that data archives might invite those who have downloaded and reused their data to leave feedback on the dataset's landing page.
 Not only would this provide a scalable source of peer review and insights into what makes data reusable, it would also provide confirmation that other researchers had attempted to use the data and,